-1. Bird wires and other avian deterrent devices should be monitored to assure they are in good condition.
-Any broken wires or devices should be replaced as soon as possible.

-- 2. Harassment program in place to deter avian predation in areas actively used by birds and not covered by bird wires or other devices. - 3.
-Project biologists shall routinely monitor project areas to determine areas of active avian predation and, if possible, adjust harassment program to cover these areas or install bird wires or other deterrent devices to discourage avian predation activities. - g.
-Inspection and Record Keeping.
-Inspect all facilities according to fish facilities monitoring plans.
-Record all maintenance and inspections. - 2.3.2.
-Adult Fish Passage Facilities.
-Operate the adult fish passage facilities according to the following criteria.
+- 1. Bird wires and other avian deterrent devices should be monitored to assure they are in good condition.
+Any broken wires or devices should be replaced as soon as possible. - 2.
+Harassment program in place to deter avian predation in areas actively used by birds and not covered by bird wires or other devices. - 3.
+Project biologists shall routinely monitor project areas to determine areas of active avian predation and, if possible, adjust harassment program to cover these areas or install bird wires or other deterrent devices to discourage avian predation activities.